cronologic-de/ug_ndigo6g/source/hardware/connections.rst

 .. _Fig 2.4:
 .. figure:: ../figures/InputCircuit.*
+    :width: 70%

     Input circuit for each of the four analog channels.

 The analog inputs of the ADC are single ended LEMO00 coax connectors.
 The inputs have a 50 |nbws| Ω impedance and are AC coupled.
 The